ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/03_ligand_behavior/scripts/README.md

-# Ligand Binding Analysis — 5FWJ Holo
+# Ligand Behavior Scripts — 5FWJ Holo

 ## Overview

-This directory contains the shell scripts used for ligand-centered molecular dynamics (MD) trajectory preparation and downstream ligand-behavior analysis for the **5FWJ holo** system.
+This directory contains shell scripts used for ligand-centered molecular dynamics (MD) trajectory preparation and downstream ligand-behavior analysis for the `01_5FWJ_holo` system.

+The folder label `01_5FWJ_holo` is retained for workflow continuity.
+In the manuscript, this system corresponds to the **5FWJ metal-retained** receptor setup.

 The workflow includes:

 1. creation of a ligand heavy-atom index group,
 2. removal of periodic boundary condition (PBC) artifacts,
 3. trajectory centering and structural fitting, and
-4. downstream analyses of ligand stability and interaction behavior.
+4. downstream analyses of ligand positional behavior and interaction patterns.

-These scripts were prepared for the **5FWJ holo** system and can be adapted for individual replicas by modifying the relevant input and output filenames as needed.
+These scripts were prepared for the `01_5FWJ_holo system` and can be adapted for individual replicas by modifying the relevant input and output filenames as needed.

 ---